 It can be caused by infections such as rubella, substance abuse during pregnancy or genetic abnormalities.

 The WHO says there is "scientific consensus" that Zika causes microcephaly as well as Guillain-Barre syndrome.

 Some babies who died had the virus in their brain and it has been detected in placenta and amniotic fluid too.

 Is it safe to try for a baby?

-The link to microcephaly is not certain, but some governments have advised women to delay getting pregnant until more is known.
+Some governments have advised women to delay getting pregnant until more is known.

 The US Centres for Disease Control says Zika lingers in the blood for about a week and can be spread by sexual intercourse.

 "The virus will not cause infections in a baby that is conceived after the virus is cleared from the blood," it says.

 "There is currently no evidence that Zika-virus infection poses a risk of birth defects in future pregnancies."

 The WHO advises couples practice safer sex or abstain for at least eight weeks if they are returning from Zika-affected areas.
 If the man in the couple planning a pregnancy develops Zika symptoms, then this period of abstinence or safe sex should be extended to six months.